Swan Defence and Heavy Industries Limited

 Swan Defence and Heavy Industries Limited formerly known as Reliance Naval and Engineering Limited, Reliance Defence & Engineering Limited and prior to that as Pipavav Shipyard Limited (PSL) and Pipavav Defence & Offshore Engineering Company Limited is an Indian shipbuilding and heavy industry company.
 The shipyard is located near the village of Pipavav in Gujarat, at a distance of 90 km South of Amreli, 15 km South of Rajula and 140 km South West of Bhavnagar.
 The company was the first private sector company in India to obtain a license and contract to build warships and owns the largest shipyard in India.

 History

-Pipavav Shipyard Limited was the original company.
+Pipavav Shipyard Limited was the original company.It was originally built by SKIL Ports & Logistics.
 Pipavav Shipyard is now known as Swan Defence and Heavy Industries.

 Joint ventures

 On 12 September 2011, it was announced that Pipavav Shipyard entered a joint venture with Mazagon Dock Limited to collaborately build warships and submarines using Pipavav's facilities.
 The deal was intended to free up the congested order book of Mazagon shipyard and to give Pipavav a much needed boost in defence shipbuilding.

 In February 2014, Pipavav announced a joint venture with Atlas Elektronik to build Heavy Weight Torpedoes.